New to Kendo UI for VueStart a free 30-day trial

 Implementation steps

-The below description gives a broader perspective of what configurations should be applied to the Native Grid to activate the most widely used functionalities of the component.
+The below description gives a broader perspective of what configurations must be applied to the Kendo UI for Vue Native Grid to activate the most used functionalities of the component.

 1. Bind local data to the Grid